Hero Cards and Journeys

 Journeys are always associated with Decks.
 To prepare a Journey, open a Deck and click on the Journey button on the Deck header bar.
 This will open the Journey setup page containing two types of Cards to manage:

-• Template Card: when a Card is created within this Deck, the Template Card’s content and properties will be applied.
+- Template Card: when a Card is created within this Deck, the Template Card’s content and properties will be applied.
 Use it for a Card text with bug reporting guidelines or a checklist for new team members onboarding or to apply a default tag or default owner for all Cards in a certain Deck.

-• Journey Step: Whenever somebody clicks on the Journey icon on a Card within this Deck, the Card becomes a Hero Card containing a list of Sub Cards that mirrors the step Cards that have been set up for this Deck.
+- Journey Step: Whenever somebody clicks on the Journey icon on a Card within this Deck, the Card becomes a Hero Card containing a list of Sub Cards that mirrors the step Cards that have been set up for this Deck.

 All these features combined work towards allowing for a unique asset pipeline system.

-This allows you to view and alter the Cards that will be created.
-Clicking the Journey button a second time will show you which cards have been applied to allow you to add missing Steps.
+Once you’re ready to start a Journey, open the card you want to attach the pipeline to and click the “Journey” button towards the bottom to open the “Start Journey” view.
+This allows you to view and alter the cards that will be created before committing.
+Clicking the Journey button a second time will show you which cards have been applied, allowing you to add any missing steps.

 Zones for Journey Steps

 For more complex setups Codecks offers to organize your Steps into Zones.
 They work just like Card Zones when using the manual order.
+This could be used to separate e.g. mandatory from optional tasks or to allow model separate Journeys within the same Deck.
+When starting a Journey, you can then select or de-select the relevant Steps to just create the Sub Cards you need.

 Check the Dependencies Chapter to learn how to use dependencies within Journeys.